dk7lst/mumbleRF/README.md

 # Preparations
 Run ./install-dep.sh as root to install many of Mumble's dependencies.

+Install the WiringPi-library to use Raspberry Pi GPIO-ports: apt-get install wiringpi

-Use ./wiringpi-download.sh and ./wiringpi-build.sh to download and build the WiringPi-library to use Raspberry Pi GPIO-ports.
+You can also use ./wiringpi-download.sh and ./wiringpi-build.sh to download and build the WiringPi-library manually from the unofficial mirror on GitHub as the original author stopped working on it.
+Use at own risk as I don't know who is running that repository.

 Add unix user to the groups "audio" (for ALSA support), "sudo" (for WiringPi installer) and "gpio" (for GPIO without root privileges).